If you are hosting events or you run a pub/ restaurant, you will need to apply for a personal licence.

 Outlets Selling Alcohol

-You will have to obtain the same two licences for an outlet that sells alcohol as you would for a pub or restaurant; that is a premises and a personal licence.
+You will have to obtain the same two licences for an outlet that sells alcohol as you would for a pub or restaurant comprising a premises and a personal licence.

 Why Choose Care Check For Your DBS Check?

 DBS checks can be delayed due to application errors.
-Since you require a Basic DBS certificate before applying for an alcohol licence, the last thing you want is delays.
-Our smart paperless system prevents application errors and means that 65% of checks are carried out and returned within 24 hours; allowing you to get your licence sooner.
+If you require a Basic DBS certificate before applying for an alcohol licence, you will, of course, not want delays .
+Our smart paperless system prevents application errors and thus 65% of checks are carried out and returned within 24 hours.
+A licence can subsequently be completed sooner.

 Whether you require assistance with submitting your application, retrieving your certificate or even legislation advice, we are on hand to help.